Doofus-Mc-Goofus/DynamicDesktop/README.md

-# Dynamic Desktop
+# Wallpaper++
-Set your wallpaper to a video or html file, kinda like Windows Dreamscene and Active Desktop combined.
+Wallpaper++ (previously known as Dynamic Desktop and Codename: Dreamscene) lets you set your wallpaper to a video or html file, kinda like Windows Dreamscene and Active Desktop combined.
 ## Supported Files
 ✔ Pictures (For some reason)
 ✔ Videos